Ergodic Theory and Diophantine approximation for translation surfaces and linear forms: Applications

 Recall the notation and discussion in Section~\ref{subsecDiagFlows}.
-Now since any compact set (and thus any precompact set) of $\RR^d$ can only contain a finite number of lattice points, (\ref{eqnLatticeRegIncUpToCpct}) implies that, up to a fixed finite number of lattice points, we have that Consequently, we have that the analog of which also holds when $\gamma = I_d$ is replaced by any $\gamma \in \Ga$ in (\ref{eqnGammaIsIdentity}).
-Since $\La_\ell \in X_d$ is Birkhoff generic, we immediately have that Applying Siegel's formula and our volume computation from Section~\ref{subsecDA} and letting $\ell \rightarrow \infty$ show that every lattice in $L_\infty$ is Birkhoff generic with respect to $\widehat{f}_{b}$.
+Now (\ref{eqnLatticeRegIncUpToCpct}) gives where Since any precompact set of $\RR^d$ can only contain a finite number of lattice points, it follows that $K_\ell <\infty.$ Consequently, we have that Since, for every $\ell \in \N$, the lattice $\La_\ell \in X_d$ is Birkhoff generic with respect to $ \widehat{f}_{b}, \widehat{f}_{b +\varepsilon'_\ell},$ and $\widehat{f}_{b- \varepsilon'_\ell}$, we immediately have that Applying Siegel's formula and our volume computation from Section~\ref{secLattices} and letting $\ell \rightarrow \infty$ show that every lattice in $L_\infty$ is Birkhoff generic with respect to $\widehat{f}_{b}$.
 As the chosen lattice $\widetilde{\La}$ and small open set $U$ are arbitrary, this proof is valid everywhere, showing that almost every lattice in ${\W}$ is Birkhoff generic with respect to $\widehat{f}_{b}$.
-Applying this to the proof in Section~\ref{subsecProofThmsBandC} and using (\ref{eqnCountForForms}) with $b := \widetilde{b}^m$ proves Theorem~\ref{ThmLinear}.
-Theorem~\ref{ThmA} is a special case of Theorem~\ref{ThmLinear} with $m=1, n=k$.
+Using this Birkhoff genericity in place of the Birkhoff ergodic theorem in the proof of (\ref{eq:birkhoff:limit}) yields: for almost every lattice in $h_A \Ga \in {\W}$, Using (\ref{eqnIncFctLogLim}) and setting $b := \widetilde{b}^m$, we have that, for almost every lattice in $h_A \Ga \in {\W}$, Finally, using (\ref{eqnCountForForms}) proves Theorem~\ref{ThmLinear}.
+Theorem~\ref{ThmA} is a special case of Theorem~\ref{ThmLinear} with $m=k, n=1$.

 \begin{rema} As a remark, which is not necessary for our proof, we note that Lemma~\ref{lemmParaOfG} implies that forms a smooth foliation of the open set of full measure $\Mm / \Ga$ and, thus essentially, of $X_d$ also.
 The leaves are $\H$-translates of the submanifold $\W$. \end{rema}